The truth about building your own crypto integrations

 OR… you can integrate Hatchfi API in minutes and get instant access to your users' crypto account and financial data from over 280 crypto exchanges, wallets, and blockchain protocols.
 We built our crypto integration platform with security and reliability in mind so that builders in the crypto and web3 space can focus on making amazing products and less on maintaining the plumbing that powers their platforms.

-Hatchfi is a SOC2-compliant crypto integration platform & API that securely connects users' crypto accounts to any app like they would connect to an online bank account.
+Hatchfi is a SOC2-compliant crypto integration platform & API that securely connects users' crypto accounts to any app as they would connect to an online bank account.
 Built by developers for developers, Hatchfi brings the highest quality human readable data with seamless integrations together, making it possible to create crypto-powered fintech apps in an afternoon instead of months.
 Hatchfi's mission is to bridge Web 2 and Web 3, unlocking the benefits of financial tooling for communities globally.
 Founded in 2022 by Carlos Feliciano and Casey Wilcox, Hatchfi is headquartered in San Francisco.